-The medical education fellowship is a focused year of training in the fundamental elements of resident and undergraduate medical student administration and education.
+The medical education fellowship is a focused experience consisting of specialized training in the fundamental elements of medical education and the intersection with Emergency Medicine resident and undergraduate medical student educational programs.

 Usually July 1, but mid-year candidates can be considered

-Interested candidates should contact the fellowship director for more information and should provide:
+Interested candidates should email Linda Regan, MD, MEd, the fellowship program director, for more information and to provide:

 Dr. Linda Regan is well known in the field of medical education in emergency medicine.
-She is the residency program director, as well as the director of the medical education fellowship at Johns Hopkins.
-Dr. Regan serves on the Board of Directors of the Council of Emergency Medicine Residency Directors (CORD) as well as on the Program Committees for both CORD and SAEM.
-She is the recipient of many teaching awards, including the prestigious ACEP National Teaching Award.
-Her main interests are in developing individualized educational plans for learners, teaching educational techniques to learners as well as issues related to communication and professionalism skills.
+She is the residency program director for both the EM and Combined EM-Anesthesiology residencies, as well as the director of the medical education fellowship at Johns Hopkins.
+Dr. Regan serves as the Vice Chair for the Accreditation Council for Graduate Medical Education (ACGME) Residency Review Committee in Emergency Medicine and is an American Board of Emergency Medicine (ABEM) oral board examiner.
+She has previously served on the Board of Directors of the Council of Emergency Medicine Residency Directors (CORD) as well as on the Program Committees for both CORD and SAEM.
+She is the recipient of many teaching awards, including the prestigious ACEP National Teaching Award, the EMRA Program Director Award and the CORD Michael P. Wainscott Program Director Award.
+Her main interests are in developing experts in learning and learning processes, remediation and the creation of individualized educational plans for learners, and issues related to communication and professionalism skills.